tahzabbani/discord_bot/README.md

 <img src="./images/discord_bot.png">

-This bot mainly scrapes a lot of web information with BeautifulSoup to obtain information for League of Legends and also dictionary/urban dictionary words to replace usernames in a specific discord.
+This bot mainly scrapes a lot of web information with BeautifulSoup to obtain information for League of Legends and also dictionary/urban dictionary words to replace usernames in a specific discord. \
+A lot of things are broken right now and I'm busy.
+I'm sorry.

 ## Acknowledgements